ChrisWhealy/porous_absorber/README.md

 ## Architecture

-The WASM function receives 8 arguments and from these, it calculates the absorption curve of that particular absorbent system.
+The WASM function receives the 8 arguments listed in the table below and from these, calculates the absorption curve of that particular absorbent system.
 The absorption curve is then generated as an HTML `canvas` directly by Rust interacting with the browser DOM through [wasm-bindgen](https://rustwasm.github.io/wasm-bindgen/introduction.html)

 ## Local Installation